Lasalle College of the Arts: School of Fashion

 The School of Fashion has one Diploma and two Honours Degree programmes.
 The Diploma in Fashion programme has components in Textile Design, Marketing, Styling, and Art Direction, while the BA(Hons) Fashion Design and Textiles programme, has four specialisations: Womenswear, Menswear, Creative Pattern Cutting, or Fashion Textiles.
 There is also a BA(Hons) Fashion Media and Industries programme, which offers two specialisations, the first comprising Fashion Journalism, Styling, Art Direction, Fashion Photography, and the second comprising Marketing and Branding, Fashion Curation, Entrepreneurship.

 Lasalle holds an annual Graduate Fashion Show.
 In 2015, Lasalle's Graduate Fashion Show was part of Singapore Fashion Week.

 School of Spatial & Product Design

 The School of Spatial & Product Design offers a Diploma programme, Diploma in Interior Design, and two Honours Degree programmes, BA(Hons) Product Design and BA(Hons) Interior Design.

 Alumni often continue into design industries, such as interior design, architectural practice, furniture design, and product design.

 School of Design Communication

 The School of Design Communication consists of a Diploma in Design Communication programme, which involves disciplines of Graphic Design, Advertising, and Illustration.
 The School also has a BA(Hons) Design Communication and MA Design programmes.
 In 2017, the School hosted Open Studios to showcase the works of Design Communication students.

 Many alumni have continued into the advertising industry like Creative Director Ang Sheng Jin of MullenLowe Profero Singapore and Art Director Sid Lim Xian Hao of DDB Singapore.

+Puttnam School of Film & Animation graduation showcase in 2026.